 This is Part 3 of my 8-Part Series on Healthy, Happy Eating for the Whole Family.
 Part 1 is SAD DIET: ARE YOU OR YOUR CHILDREN EATING ONE?
-Part 2: THE YIN AND YANG OF SEASONAL EATING Part 4 is HOW TO GO GLUTEN FREE AND DAIRY FREE AND HAVE YOUR PIZZA AND ICE CREAM TOO!
-Part 5 is 4 TIPS ON HOW TO GET A “PICKY EATER” TO EAT Part 6 is THE CALCIUM MYTH: IT’S NOT WHAT YOU THINK Part 7: WHY RAW FOODS FOR CHILDREN IS NOT THE BEST IDEA Part 8: WHY ASIAN MEDICINE ROCKS FOR CHILDREN!
+Part 2 is THE YIN AND YANG OF SEASONAL EATING Part 4 is HOW TO GO GLUTEN FREE AND DAIRY FREE AND HAVE YOUR PIZZA AND ICE CREAM TOO!
+Part 5 is 4 TIPS ON HOW TO GET A “PICKY EATER” TO EAT Part 6 is THE CALCIUM MYTH: IT’S NOT WHAT YOU THINK Part 7 is WHY RAW FOODS FOR CHILDREN IS NOT THE BEST IDEA Part 8 is WHY ASIAN MEDICINE ROCKS FOR CHILDREN!

 It’s time for a pop quiz!
 Which of the following items causes the largest spike in blood sugar (that sugar “rush”) followed by a blood sugar crash: white rice (1 serving, instant), wheat bread (one slice), a banana, a Snickers bar, or a can of Coke?

 Did you guess either the can of Coke or the Snickers bar?
 Well, you failed the quiz!
 The answer is that the slice of wheat bread actually raises blood sugar higher than each of the other foods.
 The second worst blood sugar offender is the instant white rice.
 The can of Coke is third, followed by the banana.
 The Snickers bar actually raises blood sugar the least because the of fat content from the peanuts and chocolate, as well as the small amount of protein from the peanuts.
 The other foods are mostly made of all carbohydrate, with only trace amounts of fats and proteins.